lukaskratzel/ba/content/proposal/objective.typ

 It supports programming language-specific configurations and real-time capacity queries, forming the foundation for all subsequent objectives.
 The implementation will introduce Kubernetes Custom Resource Definitions for pool configuration and REST endpoints for pool management, with monitoring through Prometheus metrics for the session latency, pool utilization, and resource efficiency.

-== Enhance Container Prewarming Mechanisms to Eliminate Cold-Start Delays

-Building upon Theia Cloud's existing prewarming mechanism, this objective refines session pool management to ensure reliable instance handling across multiple programming language configurations.
-As shown in @fig:activity-diagram, when a The student starts an exercise, the system first checks for available prewarmed pods before provisioning new instances.

-The enhanced mechanism maintains pre-initialized containers with loaded dependencies, reducing provisioning and initialization delays while handling concurrent assignments and preventing resource leaks.
-The system will replace static pool sizing with dynamic pool controllers that can scale based on demand with configurable safety bounds to balance responsiveness with resource efficiency.

 == Implement User Binding and Session Management